-I do not write many traditional hotel reviews but my experience at the Hacienda Del Sol Luxury Guest Ranch Resort is worthy of exception.
+I do not write many traditional hotel reviews but my experience at the Hacienda Del Sol Luxury Guest Ranch Resort is worthy of an exception.
 It is much more than a place to lay your head.
 You will want to spend some time here when visiting Tucson, Arizona.
 You may even make it the destination.

-**Disclaimer: This was a hosted trip however all opinions are my own.
+**Disclaimer: This was a hosted trip, however, all opinions are my own.
 I strive to provide my readers with my most authentic sentiments.

-After touching down in Tucson Arizona on my first trip to the Grand Canyon State, I Uber over to the Hacienda Del Sol Guest Ranch Resort where I would spent the next 3 nights.
+After touching down in Tucson Arizona on my first trip to the Grand Canyon State, I Uber over to the Hacienda Del Sol Guest Ranch Resort where I would spend the next 3 nights.
 When my driver pulled in through the main entrance of this beautifully landscaped property.
 He circled around to the valet area, where a friendly, probably semi-retired man with grey hair and a charming personality greeted me.
-He introduced himself as Kenny and told me he had been anticipating my arrival and I was the first of my group to get there.
+He introduced himself as Kenny and told me he had been anticipating my arrival and I was the first in my group to get there.

 Kenny and my driver unloaded my bag from the trunk and exchanged pleasantries.
 (I had a feeling they knew each other to some extent.)
 Kenny totes my luggage as we make our way to the front desk.
 We pass through the large wooden gates into a stunning courtyard area.
 We reach the check-in desk located in the original part of the resort that was once a boarding school for the daughters of the elite business tycoons of the 1930’s.